Rapier Activities at Gulf Wars

 - As a good rule of thumb: if your opponent has no chance of seeing you before you throw a shot, you should reconsider throwing the shot.
 In some scenarios DFB may be allowed.
 See the DFB rules below.

 - For scenarios that permit DFB the only acceptable way of touching an opponent from outside of their front 180 is by laying your weapon on their shoulder and announcing that you have bested them.
+This method is in accordance with the Society rules.

 Weapons and secondaries